-Anderson’s Buildings existed beyond WW2 with popular shops on the lower part like Botteril’s shop, subdivided into Annie Botteril’s fishshop and Nancy Botteril’s business.
+Anderson’s Buildings existed beyond WW2 with popular shops on the lower part like Botteril’s shop, subdivided into Annie Botterill’s fishshop and Nancy Botterill’s business.
 Houses remained on the upper level into the late 1970’s when the whole building was demolished.
 Finally, to put all this into context, here is our overlay of Anderson’s Building where it would be located today at the western end of Gavin Watson Printers.

 Burleigh Church (United East Free Church)

 The Burleigh Church was a former church also known as the East Free Church or East United Free Church at Herbertson Street corner of Glasgow Road, Low Blantyre.
 Before the church was built, the congregation met in a mission hall, which evolved over the years.
 The story is exclusively revealed by this book.

 The Beginnings: The church had its roots back in 1876, at a time when Stonefield and Springwell was in its infancy.
 At that time in need of further religious outlets, a small mission was set up.
 Requiring a venue for worship, during its first years, church members rented Dall’s Shop in Gilmour’s Building on the north side of Glasgow Road for £25 per annum, before moving temporarily in 1877 into a larger shop in Henderson’s Buildings for 7 months.